CommodoreOS/pcuaeinstallzone/README.md

-# PCUAE Installer Setup has now compteted.
+# PCUAE Installer Setup has now completed.
 ## PCUAE Installer Setup has now finished installing PCUAE.

 ## More info on PCUAE